Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 Since neutrino oscillation data measure the two above distinct mass gaps, we know that there must be, at least, two massive neutrinos in nature: these two neutrinos should have a mass above $\sqrt{\Delta m_{21}^2}>0.008$~eV.
 In addition, one of these two neutrinos should have a mass above $\sqrt{|\Delta m_{31}^2|}>0.05$~eV.
 Consequently, neutrino oscillation measurements impose a bound on the sum of the neutrino masses, which reads as

 Despite the high precision of current measurements of the neutrino oscillation parameters, there are still a number of crucial unknowns in the leptonic mixing sector.
-Namely, we ignore the precise value of the leptonic CP violating phase $\delta_\mathrm{CP}$, the ordering of the neutrino mass spectrum and the octant of the atmospheric mixing angle.
+Specific remaining unknowns are the value of the leptonic CP violating phase ($\delta_\mathrm{CP}$), the ordering of the neutrino mass spectrum (MO), and the octant of the atmospheric mixing angle.
 For a discussion of these and other aspects of the current status of our knowledge, see Section \ref{sec:global}.